 How to use coffee grounds as fertilizer

-Did you know that your coffee grounds can actually be used as a slow-release fertilizer?
+Did you know that your coffee grounds can be used as a slow-release fertilizer?

-'I always use coffee grounds as fertilizer,' says James Gray, founder of Barista & Co.
-'Some size of grounds can’t go down the sink, so giving them to your plants is a great way to reduce waste.'
+'I always use coffee grounds as fertilizer,' says James Gray, founder of Barista & Co (opens in new tab).
+'Some sizes of grounds can’t go down the sink, so giving them to your plants is a great way to reduce waste.'

 'Leftover diluted coffee can create a liquid plant fertilizer, too.
 Simply mix two cups of brewed coffee grounds with five gallons of water in a bucket overnight.'